AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 >[!WARNING]
 >
->As noted in the [Adobe I/O Access Token Generation Postman collection README](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/ims), the denoted generation methods are suitable for non-production use.
+>As noted in the [Adobe Identity Management Service APIs README](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/ims), the denoted generation methods are suitable for non-production use.
 Local Signing loads a JavaScript library from a 3rd-party host, and Remote signing sends the private key to an Adobe owned and operated web service.
 While Adobe does not store this private key, production keys should never be shared with anyone.

 To generate the tokens: